Now, on the topic of common psychic scams, that is, getting scammed by so-called, or fake, psychics, I do indeed have a lot to say!

 Of course there are another hundred ways to distinguish a psychic scam from the honest reading.
 If you are open to the possibility that some psychic readers are honest, decent and ethical, and use your most down-to-earth, non-woo-woo common sense, you should most likely be able to resist any attempts at a psychic scam.

-If you liked this article, find little tid-bits of information like this interesting, then do subscribe to this site using either the RSS feed or the "Subscribe" box on the right-hand column, and keep up to date with all new articles and posts!
+If you liked this article, find little tid-bits of information like this interesting, then do subscribe to this site, there's a "Subscribe" box on the right-hand column, bookmark this site and keep up to date with all new articles and posts!